Optophys-Lab/Datastructure_documentation/gui_documentation/AnimalCommander.md

 # AnimalCommander
 GUI for managing animals.
 New animals can be added to DB and animals can be marked as perfused/dead.
+Entering a new animal here will automatically push it also to eLabFTW.

 [code here](../code_documentation/pdoc_datastructure_tools/datastructure_tools/AnimalCommander.html)